tbcontributor47-coder/AirDwagProjects/instruction.md

 - Compute a SHA-256 hash of the canonicalized content and include it as `file_hash` in the JSON.
 - Track prior submissions in a SQLite index (create it if needed).
 - A file is a duplicate if the same hash exists within the last `N` days, where `N` defaults to 5 and is configurable via `--retention-days`.
+- Note: For enhanced security, duplicate detection also considers the filename as part of the uniqueness check.

 ### Format Validation
 Use `schema.json` as the source of truth for offsets and lengths.